QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Regularization inducing spatial-temporal stability and sparsity

 \subsection{Structured factor matrices}

 The parametrization of the factor matrices based on prior knowledge of the network may help either to further reduce the computational complexity of the model identification step, or to cast the model into a structure useful for control.
 The first category include banded, symmetric, Toeplitz and circulant patterns.
 Exploring such structures on the factor matrices is very attractive numerically as the number of parameters to be estimated reduces further.

-The block-Toeplitz Toeplitz-blocks (bTTb) structure arises e.g when modeling 2D homogeneous spatially-invariant phenomena on a rectangular grid.
+The block-Toeplitz Toeplitz-blocks structure arises e.g when modeling 2D homogeneous spatially-invariant phenomena on a rectangular grid.
 Many functions in optics are isotropic, for example the Point Spread Function or covariance matrix of the atmospheric turbulence, and can be modeled with a sum of few Kronecker terms.
-The Kronecker and bTTb structures are related, but not equivalent.
+The Kronecker and block-Toeplitz Toeplitz-blocks structures are related, but not equivalent.